 The knight Gawain attends Christmas with the king.
 They are interrupted by the arrival of a creature that calls itself The Green Knight.
-The Green Knight challenges anybody present to strike off its head with one blow and if they succeed to let it return the favour.
+The Green Knight challenges anybody present to strike off its head with one blow – if they succeed, they must let it return the favour and cut off their head.
 Gawain stands up to take the challenge.
 He is puzzled when the Green Knight bows to let him do so with ease – only for the knight to then pick up its severed head and walk out, telling Gawain he will see him in one year’s time.
 As next Christmas approaches, Gawain sets out on a quest to find the Green Knight’s home, The Green Chapel, encountering many strange adventures along the way.

 This is a new version of the tale from David Lowery.
-Lowery appeared as an indie director with St. Nick (2009) and Ain’t Them Body Saints (2013), before taking on the remake of Disney’s Pete’s Dragon (2016).
+Lowery appeared as an indie director with St. Nick (2009) and Ain’t Them Body Saints (2013), before taking on the remake of Disney’s Pete’s Dragon (2016) and subsequently their remake of Peter Pan and Wendy (2023).
 In genre material, Lowery also produced the undeniably watchable true-life-based tv series Strange Angel (2018-9) about pioneering rocketry and occultism.
 I had been hugely impressed with Lowery’s A Ghost Story (2017) and placed it on my Best of 2017 list.
 As a result, I greatly anticipated The Green Knight.
 It had received some very positive word of mouth during its theatrical release.

-By contrast, David Lowery’s visuals are incredibly sparse.
+By contrast to these others, David Lowery’s visuals are incredibly sparse.
 The court of Camelot sits mostly in darkness, while Sean Harris’s king (and Dev Patel in the opening scenes) is outfitted with a halo-shaped crown that makes him look like the figure of Jesus from a mediaeval icon.
 The lighting schemes in these scenes – all faces lit by candle and orange light amid the darkness – are exceptional.
-The landscapes (all shot in Ireland) are bare and empty, not self-consciously epic.
+The landscapes (shot in Ireland) are bare and empty, not self-consciously epic.
 When we enter the forests, the lighting scheme is reduced to the point the film seems to be taken place in mist illuminated by the smallest embers of remaining light.

 Lowery, for reasons unclear, offers a retelling of Gawain and the Green Knight that is much more ambiguous than any other.
 It is not clear from a watching of the film, for instance, that this is a work of Arthurian legends and that the court of the king we see in the opening scenes is meant to be Camelot and that Sean Harris’s king is King Arthur or that Gawain’s mother (Sarita Choundhury) is meant to be Morgan-le-Fay.
 Both characters and Kate Dickie’s queen are given no names other than king, mother and queen.